-If you know of any notable people from the Brandywine area, please email the information for possible inclusion on this page or add it to the history bulletin board.
+If you know of any notable people from the Brandywine area, please email the information for possible inclusion on this page.
 Also see Runaway Slave Ads located in or near Brandywine 1851-1859.

 People of note in this area include the following.:

 Francis Scott Key

 John Wilkes Booth

 Henry Newman, Clarence Hawkins, Thomas Proctor, Robert Holland, and John Briscoe